 The Lobster (2015)

-In Yorgos Lanthimos’ The Lobster, Colin Farrell plays David, the newest resident of The Hotel, a retreat for single people to find their next mate.
-If they can’t find love and companionship within 45 days, the person is transformed into an animal of their choosing.
+In Yorgos Lanthimos’ The Lobster, Colin Farrell plays David, the newest resident of The Hotel, a prison-like retreat for singles to find their next romantic partner.
+If they can’t find love within forty five days, the person is transformed into an animal of their choosing.
 And, you guessed it, David decides that a lobster would be best for his transfiguration.
-Lanthimos’ dystopian world plays like an amalgam of David Lynch horrors and laugh-out-loud dialogue.
+Lanthimos’ dystopian universe plays like an amalgam of David Lynch horrors and laugh-out-loud dark comedy.
 With amazing performances from Farrell, Rachel Weisz, Olivia Colman, and John C. Reilly, The Lobster is a high-concept (and at times uncomfortably odd) story done right.
-Lovers of Lanthimos’ other films, especially Dogtooth and The Favourite, will feel right at home.
+Lovers of Lanthimos’ other films, especially Dogtooth and The Favourite, will feel right at home with this selection.